timothyrjames/pygcb/lesson03/object-inheritance.md

 ## Defining a Child Class

 Now that we have the `Shape` class, we can use it to define our behavior even further.
 We've already used the `Shape` class to identify that we'll have a few methods, but our Rectangle can implement specific behavior for these.
+To create a subclass of another class in Python, you just replace `(object)` with the name of your parent class.
+This indicates that your class is derived from, or inherits from, the specified parent class.

 ```py
 class Rectangle(Shape):